root-project/web/manual/trees/index.md

 ## N-tuples

-An N-tuple {% include ref class="TNtuple" %}is a simple {% include ref class="TTree" %} restricted to a list of float variables only.
+An N-tuple {% include ref class="TNtuple" %} is a simple {% include ref class="TTree" %} restricted to a list of float variables only.

 ### Writing simple N-tuples